 Also, on the sides, you can use the hot silicone to create raised patterns and then paint or varnish on top to make it look like part of the tray.

 This way it will be elevated, although this is optional, you can leave it directly resting on the surface of the tray.

 Tips to Decorate The 3/4 Tier Tray or Kitchen Stand

-Whether you build your own tray from scratch or buy one to decorate at home, you can use the hot silicone to decorate the trays.
+Whether you build your own tray from scratch or buy one to decorate at home, you can use hot silicone to decorate the trays.

-If you make stars you can use gold colors and if you make snowflakes you can paint them in white, for example.
+If you make stars you can use gold colors and if you make snowflakes you can paint them white, for example.

-Even if you know that you want to do it for Christmas, you can do it with flowers, jars, sweets, tree decorations, and lights or wooden figures, among many other ideas.
-Choose among all a central element to highlight it.
+Even if you know that you want to do it for Christmas, you can do it with flowers, Mason jars, sweets, tree decorations, lights, wooden figures, or pine cones to give it a rustic look.

-You can decide to use the three levels to tell a story, you can use it to organize the levels or for each member of the family to put their personal stamp on the decoration of each level.
+You can decide to use the three levels to tell a story, you can use them to organize the levels or for each member of the family to put their personal stamp on the decoration of each level.

 And take advantage of the empty spaces to put frames or cards with messages for the family to read each morning when they wake up.

-Taking advantage of the pyramidal shape of the structure will allow it to resemble a tree, but you can always opt for the traditional functionality: it keeps chocolates or cookies in jars, it is elegant as well as useful.
-Have a fun time with this beautiful craft!
+Taking advantage of the pyramidal shape of the structure will allow it to resemble a tree, but you can always opt for the traditional functionality: it keeps chocolates or cookies in jars, and it is elegant as well as useful.